TalalMJ/EDA_Project/Project_Proposal.md

 # Question/Need:
 The benefits gained from this Exploratory Data Analysis which is:
 1-Does Gender have any relation with overall score of students in academics.

-2-Is parental level of education effect the Students overall performance 3-Does Race have any realation with students performance .
+2-Is parental level of education effect the Students overall performance.

+3-Does Race have any realation with students performance.

-4-We Will do all the Things That will Effect the Students Performance .
+4-We Will do all the Things That will Effect the Students Performance.

 # Data Description